Amazon is toying with our first amendment right to free speech.

 Following on the heels of Amazon shadow banning Abigail Shrier’s book, “Irreversible Damage: The Transgender Craze Seducing Our Daughters.” about the transgender social contagion affecting young women, Ryan Anderson’s book, “When Harry Became Sally “was outright banned by the tech giant.
 The book, which had previously been on Amazon’s bestseller list, aimed to provide "thoughtful answers to questions arising from our transgender moment" and offered "a balanced approach to public policy on gender identity.”

-In February, this year, Amazon reported that the company’s policies changed between 2018-2021, attempting to frame Anderson’s book as offensive for referring to LGBTQ+ identities as mental illness.
+In February this year, Amazon reported that the company’s policies changed between 2018-2021, attempting to frame Anderson’s book as offensive for referring to LGBTQ+ identities as mental illness.
 Anderson refuted those charges.
 The banning itself is a blatant attack on free speech, speech that Amazon has described as hateful, though curiously, Hitler’s tome, “Mein Kampf,” didn’t make the banned-for-hate cut list.
-Amazon holds 80% of the book market so a ban, a shadow ban, a de-platforming with a re-platforming can all be quite damaging to any profits a writer may secure through book sales, not to mention their reputations.
-The forced loss of income and damaging of writer's reputations, by deplatforming their books, is egregious.
+Amazon holds 80% of the book market, so a ban, a shadow ban, and a de-platforming with a re-platforming can cause damage to any profits a writer may secure through book sales, not to mention their reputations.
+The forced loss of income and damage to writers' reputations by de-platforming their books is egregious.
 But banning books goes far beyond egregious into territory we should be responding to.

 Beyond this tyranny and overt assault on our first amendment rights in America, lies a darker reality yet.